cvbate/NYCAirQuality/README.md

 Upon clicking OPEN CLOUD SHELL something similar to this code will be automatically pasted into your terminal.
 Press enter to execute the code:
     `gcloud sql connect postgres --user=postgres --quiet`
+    or to connect direclty to your database add the --database = "name of database"
+    `gcloud sql connect postgres --user=postgres --database NYCAirQuality --quiet`

 This is the code that you will run everytime you want to access your Database.